 Daniel G. Brajcich Scholarship

 Professor Emeritus Dan Brajcich, one of Gonzaga's most beloved professors passed away March 18, 2004.
-The man who gave a whole new meaning to the term "college career" will be enormously missed."Gonzaga University Archives"
+The man who gave a whole new meaning to the term "college career" is enormously missed.

 Brajcich joined the GU community in 1939 intending to stay for just a year, and never left.
 He earned three degrees from Gonzaga: bachelor's ('43), juris doctor ('45), and master's ('70).
 The teaching career he began here in 1945 spanned five decades and then some.
 Though he had officially retired, he still put in a few hours every day, Monday through Friday.
 "He'd be lost if he wasn't able to interact with students," his wife of 58 years, Dorothy, once said.
 But actually, it was just the opposite.
 How many of his former accounting students say they would have been the lost ones were it not for their mentor and friend, Dan Brajcich.